jcame/virome_analysis-FOOD/README.md

-# Note: At this moment the pipeline is based on bash wrappers, but I do hope to provide a conda environment for easier deployment (just need to find the time).
+# Note: At this moment the pipeline is not functional - is not yet setup.